Spherical to Rectangular Coordinates Calculator: A full breakdown

 Explanation of the Underlying Mathematics: A Deeper Dive

 The conversion formulas are rooted in basic trigonometry.
-Imagine a point P in 3D space with spherical coordinates (ρ, θ, φ).
-We can project this point onto the xy-plane to get a point P'.
+This leads to imagine a point P in 3D space with spherical coordinates (ρ, θ, φ).
+Worth adding: we can project this point onto the xy-plane to get a point P'.
 The distance from the origin to P' is ρ sin(φ), and the angle made by the line OP' with the positive x-axis is θ.
-Using basic trigonometry:

 - The x-coordinate of P' (and therefore P) is ρ sin(φ) cos(θ).